Discectomy is surgery to remove lumbar (low back) herniated disc material that is pressing on a nerve root.

 After surgery, you will be encouraged to get out of bed and walk as soon as the numbness wears off.
-You can use prescription medicines to control pain while you recover.
-You can slowly resume exercise and other activities.
+As you recover, you can slowly resume exercise and other activities.

 - You may not be comfortable sitting at first.
-Most people avoid having to sit for longer than 15 or 20 minutes.
 But sitting will feel more comfortable over time.

 - Walk as often as you can for the first several weeks.
 Getting up often to walk around will help lower the risk that too much scar tissue will form.

-- Many people are able to resume work and daily activities soon after surgery.
+- Many people can go back to work and their daily routine soon after surgery.
 In some cases, your doctor may suggest a rehabilitation program.
 This may include physical therapy and home exercises.

-- If you work in an office, you may go back to work in 2 to 4 weeks.
+- If you work in an office, you may go back to work in a week or two.
 If your job requires physical labor (such as lifting or operating machinery that vibrates) you may be able to go back to work 4 to 8 weeks after surgery.

 Why It Is Done